erinkshaw/turn-style/README.md

 ![Alt Text](turnstyle-walkthrough.gif)

-I am an artistic visualization of turnstyle data for the week of February 17
+I am an artistic visualization of turnstile data for the week of February 17

 I was created with MapBox and MTA open data (found here: http://web.mta.info/developers/turnstile.html)